What are Shoe Stories?

 Such questions are for historians, anthropologists, or economists.
 And maybe for artists and writers, too.

 I create Shoe Stories in order to instill empathy about people of the past and present.
 The Shoe Stories are visual and verbal narratives that challenge what we think we know, what we learned from books we read, or what we remember from tales someone told us.
-Shoe Stories spark curiosity, question assumptions, stimulate conversation, and elicit smiles.
+Shoe Stories spark curiosity and question assumptions, like, "What if...?"

 Shoes, as objects, reveal the social class, age, gender, and the era of their wearers, and so much more.
 Shoes show something about the economy of the time when they were made.
 What materials did shoemakers use?
 Leather?
 Fabrics?
 Straw?
 Embroidery?
 How did climate effect shoe production and shoe design?
 Why did people choose certain shoes?
 Did they even have a choice?